LoyolaChicagoBooks/introcs-csharp/rst/cmdline.rst

 listed by generic function, with general Windows syntax first and Mac second, and then often examples in the same order:

-.. index:
-   double: command line; display text file
+.. index:: command line; display text file type on Windows command line cat on Mac command line
-   double: command line; type
-   double: command line; cat

 Display the contents of a text file in the command window.
 Name origin:  a more complicated use of cat is to con\ **cat**\ enate files.